-(1) The total net income presented in the consolidated statements of equity for the years ended December 31, 2020 and 2019 is different than the amount presented in the consolidated statements of income due to the net income attributable to redeemable noncontrolling interests of \$39 million and \$17 million, respectively, not included in equity.
+(1) The total net income presented in the consolidated statements of equity for the years ended December 31, 2021, 2020 and 2019 is different than the amount presented in the consolidated statements of income due to the net income attributable to redeemable noncontrolling interests of \$44 million, \$39 million and \$17 million, respectively, not included in equity.

-(2) The total distributions presented in the consolidated statements of equity for the years ended December 31, 2020 and 2019 exclude \$ 42 million and \$7 million, respectively, in distributions paid to redeemable noncontrolling interests not included in equity.
-In addition, the total distributions presented in the consolidated statements of equity for the year ended December 31, 2020 exclude \$25 million in distributions to Bank of America related to the Banc of America Merchant Services Joint Venture (see Note 4) not included in equity.
+(2) The total distributions presented in the consolidated statements of equity for the years ended December 31, 2021, 2020 and 2019 exclude \$ 43 million, \$42 million and \$7 million, respectively, in distributions paid to redeemable noncontrolling interests not included in equity.
+In addition, the total distributions presented in the consolidated statements of equity for the years ended December 31, 2021 and 2020 exclude \$13 million and \$25 million, respectively, in distributions related to the Banc of America Merchant Services Joint Venture (see Note 4) not included in equity.

-Fiserv, Inc. Consolidated Statements of Cash Flows
+Fiserv, Inc. Consolidated Statements of Cash Flows (1)